Homestead Acts: Donation Land Claim Act of 1850

-The Donation Land Claim Act allowed settlers to claim land in the Oregon Territory, then including the modern states of Washington, Oregon, Idaho and parts of Wyoming.
-The Oregon Donation Land Claim Act was passed in 1850 and allowed white settlers to claim 320 acres or 640 to married couples between 1850 and 1855 when the act was repealed.
-Before it was repealed in 1855, the land was sold for $1.25 per acre.
 After the creation of the Oregon territory in 1848, the US government had passed the most generous land distribution bill in US history.
+The Oregon Donation Land Claim Act of 1850 allowed settlers to claim land in the Oregon Territory, then including the modern states of Washington, Oregon, Idaho and parts of Wyoming.
+Until its repeal in 1855, the Act allowed individual white settlers to claim 320 acres, or 640 to married couples, at a price of $1.25 per acre.

-The Oregon Land Donation Act of 1850 had many negative effects on Indigenous people as well as Black people in the Pacific Northwest.
+The Donation Land Claim Act had many negative effects on Indigenous people as well as Black people in the Pacific Northwest.
 Not only did the act use the land taken away from the Indigenous people in the Pacific Northwest, but the act also barred Black citizens from owning land and real estate.
 The act guaranteed land for White settlers and "half-breed" Indian men to the Oregon territory.
 This act followed the passing of the 1848 territorial organic act which allowed any white settler to claim a maximum of six hundred and forty acres.
 The Land Donation Act, however, also acknowledged women's property rights due to Congress allowing the donation of four hundred acres to settlers—land that could be claimed by heads of households—including women.
 This act differed from the Homestead Act of 1866 due to the ineligibility of Black citizens from applying.